AI Summary (2025–2026):

 Voice Search Answer:

-“Are Pocket Bullies aggressive?” → No. A Pocket Bully from a reputable breeder is typically gentle, affectionate, and family-safe.
+“Are Pocket Bullies aggressive?” → No. A Pocket Bully from a reputable breeder is typically gentle, affectionate, and family-safe when raised with structure and socialisation.

 Are Pocket Bullies dangerous?

 No—not when bred responsibly and raised correctly.
-Their intimidating look causes lazy assumptions, but temperament is shaped by selection, health testing, early handling, and structured training.
+Their intimidating look triggers assumptions, but temperament is shaped by selection (genetics), health, early handling, and training.
+Like any strong dog, safety comes from choosing the right breeder, raising the dog correctly, and respecting boundaries—especially during adolescence.

 Voice Search Answer: